 New Skin of Color Curriculum helps improve treatment for patients with darker skin tones

 The Academy recently launched the Skin of Color Curriculum, which offers AAD members the opportunity to earn CME credit for no additional fee while learning the latest about treating patients with darker skin tones.
-This initiative aligns with our three-year diversity, equity, and inclusion (DEI) strategy.
-The curriculum is directly linked to goal two of the DEI strategy, which includes ensuring education and research encompass health disparities and skin of color.

 What is the Skin of Color curriculum?